-CANZUK International seeks to form facilitated migration between Canada, Australia, New Zealand and the United Kingdom through the already functioning Trans-Tasman Travel Agreement between Australia and New Zealand.
+CANZUK International seeks to form facilitated migration between Canada, Australia, New Zealand and the United Kingdom through the already functioning Trans-Tasman Travel Agreement.

-Not only is this agreement an informal arrangement - thereby allowing Canada and the UK to join easily - but it is also highly effective in affording Australians and New Zealanders the freedom to live and work in either country while providing efficient health and character screening for the protection of each country's national security.
+Not only is this agreement an informal arrangement - thereby allowing Canada and the UK to join easily - but it is also highly effective in affording New Zealanders and Australians the freedom to live and work in either country while providing efficient health and character screening for the protection of each country's national security.